General Disclaimer for website content

 - No Show: Failure to show up for a scheduled interview on-campus may result in losing the privilege to participate in future employer-related events.
 The only acceptable excuse is a substantiated family/personal emergency.
 If you do not show up for a scheduled interview on-campus, you will be required to write a letter of apology to the employer and “cc” the letter to the Career Center within two days of the missed interview.

-- Non-Compliance: Failure to adhere to any of the above office expectations will result in the denial of access to the Career Lynx or interview privileges with the Career Center.
+- Non-Compliance: Failure to adhere to any of the above office expectations will result in the denial of access to the Handshake or interview privileges with the Career Center.

 In order to facilitate our mission, the Career Center is committed to the following: